Beyond the Oecumene

 2019 - 2023

-Beyond the Oecumene delves into the realm of anthropogeography, examining the geographical distribution of humankind and the intricate relationship between humans and their environment.
-However, this series diverges from traditional depictions, deliberately eliminating any portrayal of human dominance, instead exploring a world before or beyond the ascendency of civilization.
-Here, visual abstractions reimagine a world where nature reigns supreme, untouched, unspoiled, and in a state of pure harmony.
+Beyond the Oecumene explores anthropogeography, focusing on the geographical distribution of humanity and the intricate relationship between humans and their environment.
+Unlike traditional depictions, this series deliberately avoids portraying human dominance.
+Instead, it envisions a world either before civilization's rise or beyond its peak, where nature reigns supreme in untouched, unspoiled harmony.